-- (1) By passing the Master's examination, graduates are awarded a university degree qualifying them to exercise professional work in the field relevant to the program and entitling them to admission to doctoral/PhD-level studies in accordance with section 67 (4) sentence 1 letter c) of the North Rhine-Westphalia Higher Education Act. - Taking into account general study objectives (section 58 of the North Rhine-Westphalia Higher Education Act), the program leading to the Master's examination (section 4) is designed to teach application-oriented topics of the discipline on the basis of scientific findings.
-It shall also enable students to critically analyze problems and assignments of automation engineering, to find constructively and economically justifiable solutions and, in doing so, be mindful of scientific principles as well as interdisciplinary perspectives.
-The program is designed to enhance the students' analytical and creative skills and to prepare them for their Master's examination.
-Moreover, the Master's program is to provide students with an opportunity to specialize in and delve deeper into an academic discipline. - (3) The language of instruction in the Master's program is to be English. - (4) The Master's program is consecutive to the Bachelor's program in Electrical Engineering at Cologne University of Applied Sciences. - (5) The Master's examination (section 5) is to determine whether the examinee has attained sound specialized knowledge required to exercise work in his/her profession independently and whether he/she is capable of independently exercising work and conducting research on the basis of scientific findings and methods. - (6) By passing the examinations listed in section 5, students will have completed a scientific degree program, allowing them to exercise work in the designated profession.
-Based on the successful completion of all examinations, Cologne University of Applied Sciences is to confer the academic degree Master of Engineering in accordance with the regulations stated hereinafter.
+(1) By passing the Master's examination, graduates are awarded a university degree qualifying them to exercise professional work in the field relevant to the program and entitling them to admission to doctoral/PhD-level studies in accordance with section 67 (4) sentence 1 letter c) of the North Rhine-Westphalia Higher Education Act.

+(2) Taking into account general study objectives (section 58 of the North Rhine-Westphalia Higher Education Act), the program leading to the Master's examination is designed to convey application-oriented topics of the discipline on the basis of scientific findings.
+It also is to enable students to analyze business processes and problems, to find economically justifiable solutions and, in doing so, be mindful of interdisciplinary perspectives.
+The program is designed to enhance the students' creative skills and to prepare them for their Master's examination.
+Moreover, the program is to provide students with an opportunity to specialize in and delve deeper into an academic discipline.

+(3) Courses are to be held in English.

+(4) The Master's program builds on the contents of the Bachelor's program in International Business at Technische Hochschule Köln (University of Applied Sciences).

+(5) The Master's examination (section 5) is to determine whether the examinee has acquired sound specialized knowledge required to exercise work in his/her profession independently and whether he/she is capable of independently exercising work and conducting research on the basis of scientific findings and methods.

+(6) By passing the examinations listed in section 5, students will have completed a scientific degree program, allowing them to exercise work in the designated profession.
+Based on the successful completion of all examinations, students are to be conferred the academic degree Master of Arts in accordance with the regulations stated hereinafter.

-Section 3 Admission requirements; determination of eligibility
+Section 3 Admission requirements; placement test